Particular/docs.particular.net/nservicebus/msmq/index.md

 The supported configuration is to only have the base MSMQ service installed with no optional features.
 To enable the supported configuration either use `NServiceBus Prerequisites` in the [Platform Installer](/platform/installer/) or use the `Install-NServiceBusMSMQ` cmdlet from the [NServiceBus PowerShell Module](/nservicebus/operations/management-using-powershell.md).

-Alternatively the MSMQ service can be manually installed by following these Operating System specific instructions:
+Alternatively the MSMQ service can be manually installed:

 ### Windows 2008 R2 and Windows 2012